-Chapter 7 is usually filed by individual debtors with low income, and is basically a liquidation of any of the debtor's assets that are not exempt from liquidation by state law, or in some cases, federal law, to pay creditors.
+Chapter 7 is usually filed by individual debtors with low incomes, and is a liquidation of any of the debtor's assets not exempt from liquidation by state law — or federal law if state law allows — to pay creditors.
 Chapter 7 bankruptcy is the most common form of bankruptcy, consisting of more than half of all bankruptcy filings.
-Chapter 13 is filed by debtors who have an income that is greater than their state's median income, or because they want to keep certain property, and allows them to repay at least a part of their debt over a period of 3 to 5 years.
+Chapter 13 is filed by debtors who have an income that exceeds their state's median income, or because they want to keep certain property, and allows them to repay at least a part of their debt over a period of 3 or 5 years.
 More than 1/3 of the bankruptcy petitions are for Chapter 13.
 Chapter 11 is most often used by businesses, but some individuals must use it if their debts are larger than the limits for Chapter 13.
 The number of Chapter 11 petitions by individuals is usually less than 1%.

-Before a individual debtor can file for bankruptcy, he must receive credit counseling from an agency that is approved by the U.S. Trustee.
+Before a individual debtor can file for bankruptcy, he must receive credit counseling from an agency approved by the U.S. Trustee.
 Generally, the credit counseling will last an hour or so; it can be done over the phone or over the Internet, or the agency might have local classes.
 This credit counseling generally costs $50 or less.
 After the completion of the credit counseling, the debtor will receive a certificate of completion, and a repayment plan.
 The debtor does not have to, and may not be able to, do the repayment plan.
-However, both the certificate and repayment plan must be filed with the bankruptcy forms—otherwise, the debtor's case will be dismissed.
+However, both the certificate and repayment plan must be filed with the bankruptcy forms — otherwise, the debtor's case will be dismissed.